 For a young person with medical needs, a support package will be discussed and agreed between the parent/carer and school.
-For some students this will require an Individual Health Care Plan(IHCP - Appendix 1) to be created.
+For some students this will require an Health Care Plan(HCP - Appendix 1) to be created.
 The purpose being to help staff identify the necessary safety measures to support the young person, ensure the welfare and safety of the student and give details of the medical requirements and procedures in the event of an emergency which may occur due to the student's specific condition.
 Sharing information is important so staff can ensure the best care for a young person.
 Information is shared electronically via the school IT network.
-It is the responsibility of the First Aider to liaise with Pastoral and SEN staff to create the original plan.
 This will be reviewed annually or more often if new medical information is brought to the attention of the First Aider (SEN) or other Pastoral/ SEN staff.